robinrendle/robinrendle.com/src/pages/notes/how-not-to-be-a-jerk.md

 But jerks that I admire?
 Ugh.
 I feel like I have a moral obligation to say “hey pal, you’re being a real tiny fucker right now with that snarky, whiney language and just because you have a bunch of followers and a few books under your belt doesn’t give you the right to be an ass hat.”

-Walking away from those folk’s snarky messages and comments feels like enabling their toxic behavior.
+Walking away from those snarky messages and comments feels like enabling their toxic behavior.

 Not so long ago I got an email from someone who used to be a hero of mine.
 I read all their books and watched all their interviews.
 I was absolutely positively smitten with them.
 But, over time, things changed.
 Their behavior and language became obviously toxic and unnecessarily cruel.
 I could no longer call them a hero.
 I unfollowed them, untangled my online life from theirs.